KROIA/QSFML_EditorWidget/documentation/Scene.md

     m_scene->start();
 }
 ```
-Create the GameObjects on the heap, the lifetime of the objects is handled by the Scene, as long as they belong to a Scene.
+Create the GameObjects on the heap, the lifetime of the objects is handled by the Scene, as long as they belong to a Scene.<br>
 Add all objects to the Scene using: `m_scene->addObject(obj);`